 Either way, this

 World Maritime Day.
-That's all things boat and sea.
+Shiver me timbers, that's all things boat and sea!

 Best to ask Mikey the Mariner.

 Mikey: I don't care for a drink, thanks.
 I'm out looking for mermaids.

 Mikey: Yes, and if I find one, I'll have a whale of a tale to tell.